top of page

 From Japan to Monet: The Fluid Worlds of Katsuhiko Matsubara’s Paintings

-Doug Weiss’ journey spans over three decades, shaped by masters of the jazz tradition and driven by a deep commitment to both artistry and education.
+Doug Weiss' journey spans over three decades, shaped by masters of the jazz tradition and driven by a deep commitment to both artistry and education.
+Born in Chicago and raised musically in New York.

 A photo of Doug Weiss